Yacine-YA/Pseudo-Random/README.md

 So I started the adventure by trying to code a random and reliable function from scratch

-For the moment I found and code only one idea:
+For the moment I found and code only two  idea:

-- Use the time in nanoseconds and do a hack to randomize it (on a given interval (n,m))
+-I) Use nano-second timestamp

+-II) Linear congruential generator (with time using)